open-contracting/software-development-handbook/docs/roadmap/index.rst

 Roadmap
 =======

 OCP prepares a software roadmap each fiscal year.
+This page documents common concepts for all roadmaps.

 Product and service families
 ----------------------------